M2neko/Due_Tonight/README.md

   ![mainmenu](mainmenu.gif)

  Each button has different colors and effects.
- * Scene2: Choose two characters, and go to next scene.
+ * Scene2: Choose two characters, and go to the next scene.
 Save player's choices for Scene4.
- * Scene3: Choose background, and go to next scene.
+ * Scene3: Choose background, and go to the next scene.
 Save player's choice for Scene4.
  * Scene4: Game scene, connected with Scene3.
 There is a timer of 100 seconds and two healthbar for this scene.
 Healthbars and characters will appear according to players' choices from scene2 and 3.
 We used images to make the color of healthbar and it will change according to the remaining of characters' health.
 After one round ends, this scene also can back to Scene2 for players to play again and make their choices of characters and background, or back to the main menu of Scene1 and quit the game.
-If one player is die before the timer stops, this round will end immediately with a big K.O image.
+If one player dies before the timer stops, this round will end immediately with a big K.O image.
 And we also included a 'draw' image for different cases.
  * Scene5: Team credit page, connected with Main Menu.
 This page has a simple layout to show the main roles and sub roles of our team.
  * Scene6: 'Controller & Keyboard', connected with Main Menu.